Geotab/sdk/src/hardware/addon-protocols/can.md

 ### Msg Type 0x80: Third-Party Data as Status Data

 Issued by the external device whenever it wants Third-Party Data saved on the GO device.
+Rate limit is 100 logs per 10 minutes.
+If you exceed the rate limit, the GO device will stop taking data from the IOX.

 | CAN ID Breakdown | Value |
 | --- | --- |